MYCl0238/HospitalManagemet/README.md

 * you will need to configure project with the cmakelist.txt if not so

 *
-* Running on workflow is being triggered by push pull requests
+* Running on workflow is being triggered by push pull requests (only tests the build)
 * ======================================================================

 System Logic: